lloydlobo/SmartCV/README.md

   editing CVs.
 - Ability to edit and style as one pleases.
 (Just the basics of `HTML` and `CSS` are required.)
-- Edit resume in any text-editor and watch changes in the browser.
+- Edit CV in any text-editor and watch changes in the browser.
   - [ ] TODO: Add hot-reloading for the `python` compilation script.

 ## Sample Preview